-The New Brunswick Poultry Council offers an annual scholarship of \$450 to a student of the Pre-Veterinary course at NSAC who is admitted to the Ontario Veterinary College of the University of Guelph or other similar Canadian veterinary college.
+The New Brunswick Poultry Council offers an annual scholarship of \$450 to a student of the Pre-Veterinary course at NSAC who is admitted to the Atlantic Veterinary College or other similar Canadian veterinary college.

 The selection of the recipient of this award shall be made by the Veterinary Selection Committee and approved by the New Brunswick Poultry Council.
 In the event that more than one student possess otherwise equal qualifications for an annual award, preference shall be given to a student from New Brunswick.